 Soon Dad built a new building for his business and I graduated from college.
 As you know the story doesn't end there at all, in fact it was just a new beginning for me.
 I moved to Columbus to work as a High School Senior photographer, but came home on the weekends worked even harder to turn a welding shop into a studio.
 All those jigs my dad created....still upstairs in there full heavy metal entirety.
 All of the walls and every surface, still black from decades and decades of metal working and welding.
 Insulation, electrical, plumbing all needed to be ripped out to make room for new to meet code.
 Big sliding doors, garage doors, hoist system, oh and the chimneys....so many chimneys, all taken out brick by brick.
 With a vision and a goal to persevere on, we kept at it, months and months of weekends.
 Dad at my side throughout and my finance (now my husband), along with friends and family at times.

 Keeping the history of the building and all the beauty underneath those layers of soot, something had to be done with the wooden walls and wooden ceiling.
 170 or so year old wood needed a good cleaning.
 I rented a sand blaster, bought loads and loads of silicone sand, borrowed an air compressor, bought a face mask and googles and started little by little cleaning the walls and ceiling.
 It was a messy, dirty job.
 Particles just floated in the air and stayed.
 At times I couldn't see what I was working on even though in the dead of Ohio winter, all the doors were open to try to breath more than dirt and silicone sand.
-It took us a couple of weekends as there were the upstairs to do too.
+It took us many weekends as there were the upstairs to do too.
 The upstairs was my favorite part.
 As the wood wasn't as harshly open to wear of the working environment for all of those years.
 Still history was there and made itself present as we worked.
 Tar was on some of the walls with newspaper covering.
 Previous owners, once upon a time ago lived in the second level.
 How I still don’t know, there wasn't running water, bathroom facilities, just a small chimney upstairs.
 So I am guessing that is why we would be sand blasting and out popped an empty bottle of whiskey.
 Not just once or twice, but we were almost prepared for it if you were the one sand blasting by the top of the wall, oh my…. watch your head for flying whiskey bottles!

 Fast forward 9 more months, the studio was in tip top shape.
 My husband and I were married, opened the studio a week after.
 We first lived in a renovated chicken coop, rent free from my husband's grandparents while working other jobs to support and build the business.
 The road wasn't always easy and I may have picked a challenging one, but in the end, the work and lessons learned made me stronger.
 I hope someday I can be there like my parents were, helping my children achieve their dream.